 We have a limited trading history and there may be wide fluctuations in the market value of our common stock as a result of many factors.
-From our IPO through February 16, 2022, the sales price of our common stock as reported by the NYSE has ranged from a low sales price of \$10.08 on March 19, 2020 to a high sales price of \$49.92 on February 16, 2022.
+From our IPO through February 10, 2023, the sales price of our common stock as reported by the NYSE has ranged from a low sales price of \$10.08 on March 19, 2020 to a high sales price of \$52.03 on March 29, 2022.
 Factors that may cause the market price of our common stock to fluctuate, some of which may be beyond our control, include:

-- our quarterly or annual earnings, or those of other companies in our industry; - actual or anticipated fluctuations in our operating results; - changes in earnings estimated by securities analysts or our ability to meet those estimates; - the operating and stock price performance of other comparable companies; - changes to the regulatory and legal environment in which we operate; - market and business conditions related to COVID-19; - overall market fluctuations and domestic and worldwide economic conditions; and - other factors described in these "Risk Factors" and elsewhere in this Annual Report.
+- our quarterly or annual earnings, or those of other companies in our industry; - actual or anticipated fluctuations in our operating results; - changes in earnings estimated by securities analysts or our ability to meet those estimates; - the operating and stock price performance of other comparable companies; - changes to the regulatory and legal environment in which we operate; - macroeconomic conditions and the economic impact of the COVID-19 pandemic, inflation and rising interest rates and global conflicts, including the Russia-Ukraine war; - unusual events such as significant acquisitions by us and our competitors, divestitures, litigation, regulatory actions and other factors, including factors unrelated to our operating performance; - overall market fluctuations and domestic and worldwide economic conditions; and - other factors described in these "Risk Factors" and elsewhere in this Annual Report.